Who do we support?

 Small class groups for individualised teaching

 North Hill House School ensures class groups remain small so that we may provide tailored teaching and support to the young people in our school.
-On average, there are between two and six young people per class, with a teacher and learning support assistant.
+On average, there are between two and six young people per class, with a teacher and learning support assistants.
 Where necessary and appropriate, North Hill House will explore bespoke 1:1 learning packages.

 Whilst most young people will start North Hill House with quite intensive support from a designated adult, we will look to design a graded process of withdrawal over an agreed period.
 It is our aim to help young people become as independent as possible and to prepare them for success in adulthood.
 Plans are devised in collaboration with the respective young person and tailored accordingly.